Africa Geographic Blogger Profiles

 Paul Steyn spends his days submerged in the world of digital story telling.
 When coming up for air, he prefers it to be somewhere in the middle of the wilderness.
 He is obsessed with finding new and interesting ways to distribute content to all those who love and connect with Africa.

 Cape Town-born Peter Borchert has a career in publishing spanning four decades.
-In the early 1990s he founded the award-winning magazines Africa Geographic and Africa – Birds & Birding.
 He has travelled widely in Africa and has written extensively about the continent.

 Amy Knight-Dawson was born with a curious nature and a penchant for exploring.
 She followed her bliss and became a pro-traveller; visiting far-flung, exotic places for a living.
 Travelling fuels her insatiable appetite for new experiences.
 As a freelance travel writer, she is now able to combine her two great loves, travel and literature.
 Amy’s quest is to share the pure enchantment that her travels have brought her and to inspire the spirit of wanderlust in others.
 She finds infinite inspiration in nature and our beautiful continent, Africa.